siserin/blind9/doc/dev/style.md

 #### Integral Types

-Careful thought should be given to whether an integral type should be signed or unsigned, and to whether a specific size is required.  `size_t` should be used for generic variables (e.g. iteration counters, array subscripts).
-If a negative value isn't meaningful, the variable should be unsigned.
-Assignments and comparisons between signed and unsigned integers should be avoided;
-suppressing the warnings with casts is not desireable.
+Careful thought should be given to whether an integral type should be signed or unsigned, and to whether a specific size is required.
+The basic rule of thum is to use `size_t` for sizes, cardinalities or ordinal numbers (e.g. iteration counters, array subscripts).
+Use unsigned type for small quantities that can’t be negative, use signed types for small quantities that bear a sign, and finally use ptrdiff_t for large differences that bear a sign.
+Assignments and comparisons between signed and unsigned integers should be avoided; suppressing the warnings with casts is not desireable.

 C99 standard integer types are generally preferred, and must be used when `unsigned long` or `short` could be ambiguous, and `size_t` is preferred to